sslover/designing-for-data-personalization/week8/mongoose-cheatsheet.md

 		bio: "President of the United States",
 		imageUrl: "https://upload.wikimedia.org/wikipedia/commons/thumb/8/8d/President_Barack_Obama.jpg/440px-President_Barack_Obama.jpg"
 	}

+	// now we need to create an instance of the Schema/model
-	var person = new Person(dataToSave);
+	// We pass in the data object from above var person = new Person(dataToSave);

 	// now, we can save the above instance to the db